ZiningZhu/Leetcode/README.md

  - 660 What does it mean by removing 9?
  - 665 Decide if an array is non-decreasing (with <=1 anomaly)
  - 667 Beautiful arrangement 2: construct a list of length n containing [1,n] where the abs differences between neighbors form exactly k distinct numbers
+ - Number elimination:
+  - Original Joseph question: eliminate one, skip one, in circle.
+Memorize the solution (2*l+1 where l is the `Integer.largestOneBit(N)`)
+  - 390 eliminate one, skip one, go backwards in array, repeat
+  - 810 Chalkboard XOR game: A first, eliminate one number each time.
+If all numbers XOR to 0 A wins.
+Can A win?

 - Conversions
  - 008 atoi